ossamalafhel/kriir/docs/PRODUCT_SPECIFICATION.md

 ## Conclusion

-COP v2.0 represents a paradigm shift in ransomware defense - from reactive recovery to predictive prevention.
-By focusing exclusively on the ransomware threat landscape, COP delivers unparalleled accuracy in attack prediction and automated defense capabilities.
+KRIIR v2.0 represents a paradigm shift in ransomware defense - from reactive recovery to predictive prevention.
+By focusing exclusively on the ransomware threat landscape, KRIIR delivers unparalleled accuracy in attack prediction and automated defense capabilities.

 **Revolutionary Capabilities:**
 - **92%+ Ransomware Prediction Accuracy** (48-72h advance warning)